platformsh/platformsh-docs/sites/platform/src/guides/strapi/database-configuration/postgresql.md

    ```

 This setting deploys your Strapi application with a PostgreSQL database.
-If you don't specify a PostgreSQL service in your `services.yaml` file or the Strapi application is run on a local machine
+If you don't specify a PostgreSQL service in your `{{< vendor/configfile "services" >}}` file or the Strapi application is run on a local machine
 the default SQLite database is used.